Prtm2110/unbasa-eats/README.md

 ## Acknowledgements

-This project was inspired by the need for a comprehensive restaurant data scraping and analysis tool.
-Special thanks to the open-source community for their contributions and support.
+This project was inspired by the need for a comprehensive tool for restaurant data scraping, analysis, and querying using modern AI techniques.
+Thanks to the open-source community.